Qué hacer en Jaisalmer - Safari desierto Thar

 4. Music Festival in the Thar Desert

-We were lucky enough to coincide with a three-day music festival in the desert.
+We were lucky enough to coincide with a three-day music festival in the desert: The Desert Glamping Jaisalmer.
 The daily ticket cost 2000 rupees (25 euros).
 Entrance to the festival was quite expensive.
 Especially if we compared it with the two-day camel tour that had cost us 1000 rupees per person.

-In the middle of the desert they had set up a few giant Monegros tents.
-Yes, in miniature and chill out.
+In the middle of the desert they had set up a few giant tents.
 There were three areas where you could listen to music and an area where you could eat something.

 Of all the groups we saw, the one we liked the most was the Barmer Boys.
 They animated the festival like nobody else.
 With a style between folklore music, Indian music and gypsy music, they managed to give you goose bumps.